Does your organization have all the skills it needs to succeed in 2024 and beyond?

 18. Artificial intelligence (AI)

-AI is something that everybody has heard of, and pretty much every business is using today (unless you’ve been living under a rock!).
+AI is something everybody has heard of, and pretty much every business is using it today.
 Generative AI and machine learning, for instance, like ChatGPT, has been taking center stage for a few months now and is being used to assist with tasks like:

 Product and app development

 Improving the customer experience